A relativistic QFT description for the interaction of a spin with a magnetic field: Conclusions

 This interaction can be compared with the `particle detector models' often employed in the literature on relativistic quantum information and QFT to model, for example, the electric dipole coupling of atoms to the electromagnetic field~\cite{richard}.
 In particular, we compared the spin-magnetic coupling with the conventional two-level Unruh-DeWitt particle detector.
 We found that when an external classical magnetic field induces a splitting of spin energy levels, the spin components aligned with $\bm B$ are well described by the UDW model, while the perpendicular components exhibit distinct behavior.
 This difference can be traced back to the fact that the UDW model's coupling with a scalar field is unable to isotropically couple to qubit observables in the Bloch sphere.
 As a consequence, if the two spin states have a non-zero energy gap, the spin detector model is a more symmetric, and in many ways simpler, version of the UDW model, yielding leading order results that are characterized by less parameters.
 On the other hand, the gapless spin model is more complex than the gapless UDW model, due to the fact that its interaction Hamiltonian does not commute with itself at different spacelike separated points.
 This prevents some of the usual non-perturbative methods from being applied to the spin interaction with a magnetic field.

 Describing the coupling of a spin with the magnetic field from a fundamental QFT formulation---rather than prescribing it as an effective model in non-relativistic physics---opens the doors to implementations of relativistic quantum information protocols with electron spins.
 On the theoretical side, this paves the way to connecting operational~\cite{chicken} and formal~\cite{FewsterVerch,fewster2} perspectives of measurements in quantum field theory.
 On the experimental side, it provides a platform to connect relativistic quantum information protocols, such as entanglement harvesting and quantum energy teleportation~\cite{teleportation,teleportation2014,nichoTeleport,teleportExperiment} to experimental testbeds in atomic physics involving spin-magnetic interactions.
+It would also be interesting to analyze the response of accelerated detectors with this model, as the manifestation of the Unruh effect and thermal phenomena present slight subtleties when the detectors are fermionic in nature~\cite{takagi,unruhfermionictobecommented,unruhcomment,unruhreplytocomment,Friis,Becattini_2013,Friis_2016,Becattini_2018,Friis2,phasetransitionunruh}.

 \acknowledgements

 RS thanks the PSI program for facilitating this research and contributions from Canada First Research Excellence Fund, Canada Foundation for Innovation, and Mike \& Ophelia Lazaridis.
 TRP acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) via the Vanier Canada Graduate Scholarship.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 Perimeter Institute and the University of Waterloo are situated on the Haldimand Tract, land that was promised to the Haudenosaunee of the Six Nations of the Grand River, and is within the territory of the Neutral, Anishinaabe, and Haudenosaunee people.